Germany E-Invoicing Requirements: What Receivers Need to Know

 What Happens When You Receive a German E-Invoice

-Key Data Fields Present in Both Formats
+Key Data Fields in Both Formats

 Regardless of whether you receive an XRechnung XML file or a ZUGFeRD hybrid PDF, the structured data contains a consistent set of fields: